pshampanier/libpqmxx/help/api.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-`public bool emptyStringAsNull` | If true, empty strings passed as parameters to exectute() are considered as null values.
+`public bool emptyStringAsNull` | If true (the default), empty strings passed as parameter to execute() are considered as null values.

 ## Members

 ### `public bool emptyStringAsNull` {#structdb_1_1postgres_1_1_settings_1a5c20471464317fd999d1d39d9560bfed}

-If true, empty strings passed as parameters to exectute() are considered as null values.
+If true (the default), empty strings passed as parameter to execute() are considered as null values.